raoulg/traefik_server/README.md

 sudo chmod g+rws,o-w /srv/shared
 sudo usermod -aG collaborators another_user
 ```
-This creates the group collaborators and give them rights to the srv/shared folder
+This creates the group collaborators, creates the /shared forlder and give the group rights to the srv/shared folder
-chmod gives the proper rights to the shared folder
+chmod gives the proper rights to the shared folder, usermod adds a specific user to the group.
 - g+rws: Gives the group read, write, and execute (setgid) permissions.
 - o-w: Removes write permission for others (everyone else) for security.